What is inflation and how does it affect you?

 It includes supermarket basics like bread, milk and fruit, as well as electrical products, clothes, energy bills, flights, train tickets and accommodation.
 It also gets updated every year to reflect changes in UK spending habits.

-Inflation is expressed as several different indices, but the most widely reported is the Consumer Prices Index (CPI).
+Inflation is expressed through several different indices, but the most widely reported is the Consumer Prices Index (CPI).
 The CPI is an internationally-recognised measure of inflation.

-It strips out housing costs like council tax and mortgage payments.
-Other indices include the Retail Prices Index (RPI) and Consumer Prices Index including owner occupiers' housing costs (CPIH).
+CPI strips out housing costs like council tax and rent payments.
+Other indices include these, such as the Retail Prices Index (RPI) and the Consumer Prices Index including Owner Occupiers' Housing Costs (CPIH).

-Data within the CPI data, such as core inflation and services price hike figures, are also used by economists to determine how embedded inflation is in the wider economy.
+Data within the CPI report, such as core and services inflation, is also used by economists to determine how embedded inflation is in the wider economy.
 These figures tend to be looked at by the Bank of England when it sets interest rates.

 How does inflation affect you?

-Inflation affects different people in different ways, and some people will have a higher rate of personal inflation than others depending on their wealth.
+Inflation affects different people in different ways, and some people will have a higher rate of personal inflation than others depending on their lifestyle.

 For example, a 75-year-old person reliant on the state pension is likely to spend a greater proportion of their income on heating and food compared to a 40-year-old high flyer on a City of London income.
 But no matter who you are, price hikes will affect your budget, and may potentially reduce the number of things you can afford.